3 days in Stockholm is an ideal amount of time to see this fascinating city.

 The reason?

-Unfortunately, when the ship set sail for the first time, that’s exactly what happened.
-It sank minutes into its first voyage with thirty people losing their lives as a result.
+Unfortunately, that’s exactly what happened on its maiden voyage.
+It sank in Stockholm harbor minutes into its first voyage with thirty people losing their lives.

 ABBA Museum